-- This report is for June 2020. - Trigger components (P8 or P19) were not exceeded during this reporting period, and we were in a standard operation mode.i

-- We moved Anglesea borefield into a standby maintenance mode from 1 July 2020. - Both the perched water table (P8) and the upper eastern view formation (P19) water levels increased through the month of June.
-The water level declined at the control bore (P17) this bore is located in the Salt Creek swampland which is deemed outside the area of influence from operation of the borefield. - The Salt Creek catchment received 28mm less rainfall than the Anglesea Swamp catchment in May.
-The lower rainfall level in Salt Creek catchment has had an impact on the water level at P17 for the month of June. - Update reports are developed in the first week of each month, with the graphs containing data from the previous month. - Monthly reports and extraction rates are available via the web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield - The status of the trigger components for this month is summarised below.
+- This report is for July 2020. - Trigger components (P8 or P19) were not exceeded during this reporting period. - We moved Anglesea borefield into a standby maintenance mode from 1 July 2020, and we will continue to monitor groundwater levels while in standby. - Monthly reports and extraction rates are available via the web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield - The status of the trigger components for this month is summarised below.